 2. Place the export file in a secure location.
 Your Salesforce system presumably has sensitive data that you have spent time setting up profiles and permissions for.
-Given that, you don’t want to copy the backup zip file (a set of unsecured spreadsheets that contains the Salesforce data) to your laptop or a file server location that the entire staff has access to.
-We recommend consulting your IT staff or an IT consultant to determine the correct secure location to store your backups.
+You don’t want to copy the backup zip file (a set of unsecured spreadsheets containing the Salesforce data) to your laptop or a file server location that the entire staff can access.
+We recommend consulting your IT staff or an IT consultant to determine a secure location to store your backups.

 3. Plan for how many export files you keep at one time.
-If you have a bad workflow rule or trigger creating bad data, it may be several weeks or longer before you notice the issue.
-If you are only saving the most recent export file, you will be out of luck when you try to restore the data.
+If you have a Flow or trigger creating bad data, it may be several weeks or longer before you notice the issue.
+If you only save the most recent export file, you will be out of luck when you try to restore the data.
 How many backups should you save?
-It really depends upon your database usage and the impact of a loss.
-One option would be to save weekly backups for the previous month and save a month end backup for the previous twelve months.
+It depends upon your database usage and the impact of a loss.
+One option would be to save weekly backups for the previous month and an end-of-month backup for the previous twelve months.
 Consult with your IT staff or IT consultant to determine how many backups to save.

-4. Review your scheduled export whenever you add objects or add applications from the AppExchange.
-While you might expect that checking “include all data” would always export all objects, our testing has found that not to be the case.
-New objects added after scheduling an export are not included in the export.
+4. Review your scheduled export whenever you add objects or applications from the AppExchange.
+While you might expect that checking “include all data” would always export all objects, new objects added after scheduling an export are not automatically included.
 To have these exported, you need to go back into your scheduled export and choose “all objects” again or check those newly added objects.